Mil horas

+In 2024, the song was re-imagined by band member Cachorro López for his album Éxtasis Total – Las Canciones de los Abuelos de la Nada.
+It featured vocals by Argentine singer Lali, and it peaked at number 70 on the Billboard Argentina Hot 100.

 History

 Origin and meaning of the song

 One of the interpretations is about the use of drugs, and not to singing to your beloved one, or a composition on the avatars of the life, also is interpreted like a self-evident against the War of the Falklands.

 With the peak of the Latin Top list rock in Spanish, the success of the band keeps youth and force by dint of intensive repetition in the local radios that have stood up the song 25 years after having been edited.

-Included in the second album of Los Abuelos de la Nada, Vasos y besos, Mil horas is probably the mother of all his songs according to Calamaro.
-It is also one of the original seeds of a compound discography.

-«Perhaps the public of Redonditos loves me for the sentence "bite the hook and go back to start afresh" (of the song Costumbres argentinas), that is one of the one thousand that I wrote to speak of drugs without it being noticed.
+Perhaps the public of Redonditos loves me for the sentence "bite the hook and go back to start afresh" (of the song Costumbres argentinas), that is one of the one thousand that I wrote to speak of drugs without it being noticed.
 Or by Mil horas, that speaks of a red star that was an acid.
 Or "A red star on Argentina" was an image on the blood?
 I do not know it.
 But yes, I know that I was born on 22 August, the same day of the massacre of Trelew.
 To have a rocket in the trousers is the porro.
 I spoke of all this when nobody spoke of this, confessed Calamaro in an interview to the daily Page/12.
 A red star on Argentina» wrote Andrés in years of political transition, when the albiceleste remained deleted of Spain 1982, while he looked for words that rhymed with 'ina'.

 On the way, to «One thousand hours» have gone out him several homages at the front, between them in voice and music of the Enanitos Verdes, The Taken out and The Tipitos.
-The understood some time thought that the subject had arrived to his last border with the version of the Argentinian Union of the Hip Hop, but a recent cover of Magic Juan seems to show that «One thousand hours» continues re-discovering in new registers.
+The understood some time thought that the subject had arrived to his last border with the version of the Argentine Union of the Hip Hop, but a recent cover of Magic Juan seems to show that «One thousand hours» continues re-discovering in new registers.